novaeco/lizardnova/docs/testing_ci.md

 # Running Unit Tests and CI

 The host based tests reside in the `tests/` directory.
 They can be built with `make` and run directly on a regular Linux system.
-The makefile links against the system `cjson` library, so you need the development package installed before invoking `make`.
+The makefile links against the system `cjson` library, so you need the `libcjson-dev` development package installed before invoking `make`.

 For Debian based systems you can install the dependency with: